GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 ### Communicate variables to current Build Server

-The sub-task `GitVersionTask.WriteVersionInfoToBuildLog` will attempt to write the version information to the current Build Server log.
+The sub-task `GitVersion.MsBuild.WriteVersionInfoToBuildLog` will attempt to write the version information to the current Build Server log.

 If, at build time, it is detected that the build is occurring inside a Build